 Once you have achieved your goal of straight teeth with Invisalign, your dentist might recommend that you wear retainers to maintain the position.
 These retainers, worn at night, can help prevent teeth from getting out of position again.

 The Invisalign braces system is a great innovation for those looking for straight teeth with none of the hassle and stigma of regular braces.
 If you or your family member is in need of braces and wants to find out more, contact us today at Wooten Dental.
 Our experienced dentists and highly qualified staff can help find out whether Invisalign is right for you.
-Check out our approach to Invisalign and make an appointment when ready!
+Check out our approach to Invisalign and schedule an appointment when ready!